williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 Many-Worlds was supposed to solve the measurement problem by eliminating collapse.
 But if probabilities are problematic, has the problem returned in a new form?

-Maybe measurement isn't just about collapse—it's about probabilities.
+Maybe measurement isn't just about collapse it's about probabilities.
 And if Many-Worlds can't explain probabilities, maybe it hasn't fully solved measurement either.

 ### Is Many-Worlds Really Deterministic?

-One appeal of Many-Worlds is determinism—everything evolves according to the Schrödinger equation, no randomness.
+One appeal of Many-Worlds is determinism everything evolves according to the Schrödinger equation, no randomness.

 But if probabilities can't be explained, what does determinism mean?
 The global wave function evolves deterministically, but your personal experience seems random.
 Is that really determinism?